Reading Time: 8 minutes

-After making its way into banking and financial industry, marketers are finally paving the way for blockchain.
-Marketers believe that besides improving customer experience, blockchain will bring in transparency in ad buys and improve customer engagement.
+After making their way into the banking and financial industry, marketers are finally paving the way for blockchain services.
+Marketers believe that besides improving customer experience, blockchain will bring transparency in ad buys and improve customer engagement.

 Don’t miss these trends to help you succeed in 2019.
 Click here.

 Google states that 90% of the users switch between screens to complete a task.
 Cross-channel marketing is no more a luxury; it’s a necessity that marketers can no longer ignore.
 It helps marketers to create a personalized customer journey and engage the customers through emails, push notifications, etc.